damianhakert/damianhakert.github.io/source/_posts/2014-04-22-gitlab-6-dot-8-released.markdown

 Today we announce the release of a new version of GitLab Community Edition (CE), with new features, usability and performance improvements, and bug fixes.
 The main new feature of this release is protection against force pushes.

-This month's Most Valuable Person is Jeroen van Baarsen for contributing many small fixes and working on the issue trackers.
+This month's Most Valuable Person is Jeroen van Baarsen for contributing many small fixes and helping people on the issue trackers.
+Thanks Jeroen!

 <!--more-->